 “America First” hides under the banner of patriotism, but it is really advocating a “Little America” which, in the short-sighted pursuit of its own narrow interests, surrenders its leadership to others.
 And if the United States refuses to take the lead on international issues of crucial importance, than a willing China will take its place.

 This has already begun to happen.
-While the Trump administration threatens to cut back on foreign aid, China has created new institution to rival the World Bank.
+While the Trump administration threatens to cut back on foreign aid, China has created a new institution to rival the World Bank.
 While America’s infrastructure crumbles, China is pouring billions of dollars into infrastructure projects in foreign countries.

 Why should we be concerned?
 Because, though China is a country worthy of tremendous admiration, its government does not share America’s liberal values.
 As deeply imperfect as the American-led international order has been, it at least gives lip service to principles such as democracy, human rights, and fair play.
 I fear that an international system led by China’s current government would not do the same.

-A cardinal example of President Trump’s rejection of American leadership is his withdrawal from the Transpacific Partnership in 2017, followed by his initiation of trade war with China.
+A cardinal example of President Trump’s rejection of American leadership is his withdrawal from the Transpacific Partnership in 2017, followed by his initiation of a trade war with China.

 With these actions, Trump, perhaps unwittingly, has signaled to U.S. allies in Asia that he is only interested in pursuing America’s trading interests, narrowly construed.
 Yes, the United States is aggressively pushing for a revised trading relationship with China, Trump seems to be saying, but you (Japan, Australia, the Philippines, etc.) are on your own.

 The recent renegotiation of NAFTA, now to be called the U.S.-Mexico-Canada Agreement, does seem to acknowledge that the U.S. economy is deeply entwined with the economies of the North American region.
-But little-noticed sunset clause in the agreement would force it to be revisited every 16 years, a clear signal that the Trump administration is unwilling to commit itself to anything.
+But a little-noticed sunset clause in the agreement would force it to be revisited every 16 years, a clear signal that the Trump administration is unwilling to commit itself to anything.

 Rethinking Global Leadership